Quadratic voting: Quadratic funding

 Vitalik Buterin in collaboration with Zoë Hitzig and E. Glen Weyl proposed quadratic funding, a way to allocate the distribution of funds (for example, from a government's budget, a philanthropic source, or collected directly from participants) based on quadratic voting, noting that such a mechanism allows for optimal production of public goods without needing to be determined by a centralized legislature.
 Weyl argues that this fills a gap with traditional free markets – which encourage the production of goods and services for the benefit of individuals, but fail to create outcomes desirable to society as a whole – while still benefiting from the flexibility and diversity free markets have compared to many government programs.

 The Gitcoin Grants initiative is an early adopter of quadratic funding.
 However, this implementation differs in several ways from the original QF scheme.
 Led by Kevin Owocki, Scott Moore, and Vivek Singh, the initiative has distributed more than $60,000,000 to over 3,000 open-source software development projects as of 2022.

-Global hackathon organizer DoraHacks' developer incentive platform HackerLink has leveraged quadratic funding to help many open Web3 ecosystems like Solana, Filecoin and BSC distribute more than $10,000,000 to 1,500 projects.
+Global hackathon organizer DoraHacks' developer incentive platform DoraHacks has leveraged quadratic funding to help many open Web3 ecosystems like Solana, Filecoin and BSC distribute more than $10,000,000 to 1,500 projects.
 Schemes have been designed by the DoraHacks team to enhance the integrity of quadratic funding.
-HackerLink and Gitcoin are considered the largest quadratic funding platforms for funding public goods and open source projects.
+DoraHacks and Gitcoin are considered the largest quadratic funding platforms for funding public goods and open source projects.